cpaxton/two_arm_collaboration/Readme.md

 This is a package for creating and analyzing simulations of tasks performed by two of the Barrett WAM arms.

+**This package is at end-of-life; expect updates to stop turning up some time soon.**

 ## About

 ## Requirements